-- Route the antenna wire out of the receiver box cover (A).
-Place the cover on the chassis. - Route the servo and speed - control leads into the receiver box cover.
-Use the molded-in wire guides to align the servo and speed control leads and antenna wire (B). - 3.
-Apply a small bead of silicone grease (Traxxas part #1647) to the wire clamp (C). - 4.
+Route the antenna wire out of the receiver box cover (A).
+Place the cover on the chassis.

+- 3. Apply a small bead of silicone grease (Traxxas part #1647) to the wire clamp (C). - 4.
 Install the wire clamp and tighten the two 2.5x8mm screws securely (D). - Lift the receiver box cover and plug the servo and speed control leads into the receiver (E).
 Refer to page 12 for the wiring diagram. - 6.
 Bundle the wires so they fit beneath the receiver box cover.
 You may secure the receiver to the chassis with mounting tape if you wish, but this is not required.
-The excess wire beneath the cover will prevent the receiver from rattling. - Make sure the clear plastic light pipe in the receiver box is aligned above the LED on the receiver. - 8.
+The excess wire beneath the cover will prevent the receiver from rattling. - 7.
 Make sure the blue O-ring is properly seated into the groove around the receiver cover base so the cover will not pinch or damage the O-ring.
-Snap the receiver box cover into place (F). - 9.
+Snap the receiver box cover into place (F). - 8.
 Inspect the cover to make sure the O-ring is not visible.
 If it is, remove the cover and reposition the O-ring.
 With the O-ring and cover properly seated, install the 2.5x8mm screws and tighten them securely (G).